OleksiiKova/build_master_shop/README.md

 -Error notifications inform users when something goes wrong during their actions, such as invalid inputs, out-of-stock issues, or problems with the payment process.

 Notifications appear as brief messages (often called "toasts") at the right top of the screen.
 These messages automatically disappear after a few seconds.
-Notifications are designed to be informative and customized based on the type of user action.
+Notifications are designed to be informative and customised based on the type of user action.
 They include messages about the successful completion of actions, warnings, and error messages.

 Note: This is not an exhaustive list of all the notifications in the system, but rather just a few examples of the types of notifications users may encounter during their interactions with the site.
 There are many more notifications that can be triggered by different user actions.